 Jenn is a painter, photographer and digital designer.
 She's completed art installations in large buildings, window displays and pop-up art shows.

 Her work sells as both fine art, and in commercial and editorial markets.
 Her paintings and prints are in private collections and have been featured in galleries and art exhibits.
 Fine art prints are available for sale online.
 Her commercial work appears in magazines, calendars, maps, brochures, and websites.

 Working as a curator for art exhibitions allows her to showcase regional, Pacific Northwest artists.
 In these difficult times, creating virtual art exhibitions and forums has helped keep the conversation going.

 Besides being inspired by nature and scientific discovery, she enjoys investigating the mind and body connection in her work.

-Regardless of theme, she is always excited to act as a conduit to collaboration.
-By creating a safe place for expression and discussion, Jenn fosters community connection.
+Regardless of theme, she is always excited to act as a conduit to collaboration by creating a safe place for expression and discussion.

 Commissions and Coffee